rahulrai-in/thecloudblog/tcb/content/post/Building Reliable Kafka Producers and Consumers in NET/index.md

 comment_id: 1aabc487-a902-4995-bebf-c3f16c6ca41f
 ---

 Sending messages reliably and quickly between services is a core requirement for most distributed systems.
 Apache Kafka is a popular, durable message broker that enables applications to process, persist and re-process streamed data with low latency, high throughput, and fault tolerance.
-If you are a beginner in Kafka, please consider reading the articles in my [Apache Kafka series](/post/event-driven-architecture-with-apache-kafka-for-net-developers-part-1-event-producer/).
+If you are a beginner in Kafka, please consider reading the articles in my [Apache Kafka series](/post/event-driven-architecture-with-apache-kafka-for-net-developers-part-1-event-producer/) to get up to speed in no time.

 One of my Twitter friends, among others, reached out to me to understand how to implement retries in Kafka.
 I am always searching for topics to explore and guide my audience, and [Twitter](https://twitter.com/intent/user?screen_name=rahulrai_in) is a great medium to interact with me (cue to join me on Twitter 🐤).